khtran1/khtran1.github.io/cv.md

 ## Projects
 ---

-Source code for projects can be found on my [Github](https://github.com/khtran1) or by request!
+Source code for projects can be found on my [Github](https://github.com/khtran1) or by request.

 ### "Wave" - Social Mobile App
 ###### Dec 2023 | Flutter, Dart, Google Firebase, Android/iOS